 Years of Experience

-Respondents who have been working for five to nine years tend to make $15.04.
-The largest fraction of H.E.B. people (59 percent) have been working for one to four years and earn $10.75 per hour.
+Respondents who have been working for five to nine years make approximately $14.91 per hour on average.
+The greater proportion of employees (58 percent) report one to four years of experience and bring home median pay of $10.20 per hour.

 Certifications and Degrees